egor-dolzhenko/ehdn-paper-analysis/polaris_bwamem/README.md

 Scripts include hardcoded paths for WEHI HPC

-Results copied to ehdn-paper-data/ on Box

-Script `1_setup_software_reference.sh` installs (some) software tools and downloads reference genome
+Script `1_setup_software_reference.sh` downloads reference genome and installs software tools

-Remain scripts generate pbs scripts for submission to WEHI HPC cluster
+Majority of the remaining scripts generate pbs scripts ready for submission to HPC cluster which then need to be submitted.

+Local configuration settings must be updated in `config.sh`, including:
+- paths for analysis base directory
+- location of downloaded bam files for Polaris cohorts
+- loading particular software (eg `module load XXXX`)

+`BASEDIR` should also be modified in to match value in `config.sh` inside `STRetch_pipeline_STRbed_controlsBuiltin.groovy`

+Scripts contained this directory are assumed to be copied to $BASEDIR/scripts